Back to blog

 The era of the single genius assistant is ending.
 The era of coordinated specialist teams is beginning.

 The trap is thinking you need a smarter Siri.
 You don't.
-You need a system.
+You need the stack.